stellar-deprecated/horizon/docs/reference/resources/operation.md

 ### Payment

 A payment operation represents a payment from one account to another.
-This payment can be either a simple native currency payment or a fiat currency payment.
+This payment can be either a simple native asset payment or a fiat asset payment.

 #### Attributes